-The appointment of writer Ben Brown (Ngāti Mahuta, Ngāti Koroki, Ngāti Paoa) Ben Brown as the inaugural Te Awhi Rito New Zealand Reading Ambassador for children and young people was announced by Hon Jan Tinetti, Minister of Internal Affairs, at a function in Wellington on 4 May 2021.
+Writer Ben Brown (Ngāti Mahuta, Ngāti Koroki, Ngāti Paoa) was appointed as the inaugural Te Awhi Rito New Zealand Reading Ambassador for children and young adults in May 2021.

 In early 2020, Ben Brown taught a writing workshop at Te Puna Wai ō Tuhinapo, the Oranga Tamariki Youth Justice Residence facility at Rolleston near Christchurch.
 The workshop was part of Writers in Youth Justice, a Read NZ Te Pou Muramura Writers in Communities programme.
 This workshop resulted in an anthology of poetry by the YPs (Young People) who took part titled How the F** Did I Get Here, edited by Ben Brown.